stripe-samples/accept-a-payment/prebuilt-checkout-page/server/php/README.md

 3. Run the server locally

+Start the server from the public directory with:

 ```
 cd public
 php -S localhost:4242
 ```

-4. If you're using the html client, go to `localhost:4242` to see the demo.
-For react, visit `localhost:3000`.
+4. Go to `localhost:4242` to see the demo.